Chloe McCarron

 McCarron currently has 12 caps for Northern Ireland, scoring 1 goal.

 Club career

 In August 2020, McCarron signed a two-year contract with English FA WSL side Birmingham City.
 She made 12 appearances in all competitions before mutually terminating her contract in April 2021 in order to return to Northern Ireland for personal reasons.

 International career

 McCarron has been capped for the Northern Ireland national team, appearing for the team during the 2019 FIFA Women's World Cup qualifying cycle.

+McCarron was part of the squad that was called up to the UEFA Women's Euro 2022.